marklagendijk/lodash-deep/README.md

 #### returns
 Type: `*`

-The result of executing the function.
+The result of executing the function if it exists, or undefined if the function doesn't exist.

 ``` javascript
 _.deepCall(myObject, 'level1.level2.myFunc', myObject, 'arg1', 'arg2');